 While looking forward to cleanup, reuse, and reindustrialization, site owner/steward, the U.S. Department of Energy (DOE), also began looking back at the monumental role played by K-25 and other Manhattan Project facilities and recognized the importance of developing historic preservation and interpretive plans for the sites.
 In 1999, the K-25 Building was designated a signature facility for the interpretation of the Manhattan Project.
 The historic significance of K-25 was now established, but it would take more than a decade to determine the means of preserving its history.

 In 2012, a final Memorandum of Agreement was signed that outlined the preservation strategy.
+In early 2020, the K-25 History Center was opened to the public.
 Visit K-25 Preservation to learn more about planned preservation efforts.

 View Memorandum of Agreement (MOA)